tomwheeler/counter-demo/README.md

 2. Run the Temporal Service: `temporal server start-dev` (optionally add the `--db-filename` option, so that the state of Workflow Executions isn't lost if the service crashes).
-3. Run `python start-execution.py 10` (this launches a Worker, submits the Workflow for execution, and shuts down the Worker when that execution is complete; the argument passed is value counted up to).
+3. Run `python start-execution.py` (this launches a Worker, submits the Workflow for execution, and shuts down the Worker when that execution is complete.
 4. Press Ctrl-C to terminate the process while the count is underway.
    Point out the last number displayed and ask what the next number will be.
 Unlike the volatile  execution shown before, this is a